1.5 copying lists#

 print(id(countries1),id(countries2))

-Both the lists countries1 and countries2 point to same object in memory.
+We can see, both the lists countries1 and countries2 point to same object in memory.
 This means, even though we have two list variables, in reality we have only one object.

-countries2 = ["Qatar", "Malaysia", "Lebanon"]
+countries2 = ["Qatar", "Malaysia", "Turkey"]

 print(countries1)